PavanRangani/docs/docs/prd/tax/tax-components.md

 - Sorting order
   - Components are grouped by section.
 In each section group, components are sorted in alphabetical order of component name.
 - Shows `+` with each entity.
 On click, opens add component dialog of that entity.
+- `+` button is not applicable for system auto create tax component.
 - On hover of each record, shows hover effect and vertmore action menu on the left side.
   - Vertmore actions: `Edit` & `Delete`.
+  - `Delete` action is not applicable for systyem auto create tax component.
 - On click of each component, opens view dialog.
 - For `1040` form, it shows the tax components of the disregarded entities.
 [See more details](./pull-disregarded-entities-tax-components.md#system-rule)
 - Allows to qucik action from list page.
 [See more details](#quick-edit-action-from-list-page-of-component)